 In this assignment you will write a tool to carry out simple mutation testing on Python programs.
 Given a program, your tool must generate mutants of that program such that the mutation adequacy score correctly rank-orders a number of held-out test suites for that program in terms of their quality.

 You may work with a partner for this assignment.
 If you do you must use the same partner for all sub-components of this assignment.
-Only one partner needs to submit the report on Canvas, but if you both do, nothing bad happens.
+Use the Gradescope feature to select your partner.
+Only one partner needs to submit the report on Gradescope, but if you both do, nothing fatal happens.

 It is your responsibility to submit Python code that works on the grading server.
 This is true even if (indeed, especially if) the grading server uses a different version of Python than your development environment.